Azure-Samples/aks-workload-identity/README.md

 This sample creates an AKS Cluster, and deploys 4 applications which use different AzureAD identities to gain access to secrets in different Azure Key Vaults.
 Each application uses a slightly different authentication method.

+This repo provides Infrastructure code, scripts and application manifests to showcase complete end to end examples.

 The Azure CSI Secrets driver brings simplicity to the application developers, however does create more configuration in the Kubernetes manifest for the applications.

 Workload Identities have a narrowed scope of use, but currently only support Service Principals which require more operational effort to manage than Managed Identities.
 Workload Identity currently has [private preview support](https://github.com/Azure/azure-workload-identity/issues/325) for Managed Identities.